HackerHours/hackerhours.org/Hacker-Hours-DIY-Guide.md

 ### Segregate

 You may have multiple people attending who are working with the same technology, or even have similar questions.
 You can try surveying the group (via RSVP, introductions at the beginning of the session, or a whiteboard) about what individuals are working on, and then have designated seating areas for different topics.
+On the other hand, it's nice to have some cross-pollenation.

-### Roping People In
+### Rope People In

 Experienced programmers are surprisingly willing to help newcomers, so reach out to friends or other members of your community to become mentors.